 Who Should Get Geico Car Insurance?

 Geico’s average rates for young drivers are among the best available.
-Only USAA’s average rate for 17-year-old drivers is lower, while Liberty Mutual’s rates for the same demographic are more than twice as high.
+Only USAA’s average rate for 17-year-old drivers is lower.
 After age 25, rates even out across the board.
 Geico’s rates for drivers in their 60s are firmly in the middle of the pack, with several major insurers offering lower rates for older drivers.

 Even though its rates for drivers with poor credit are much higher than for those with good credit, Geico still has one of the lowest average rates for drivers with a poor credit history.
 Only Nationwide and USAA have lower rates for the highest credit risks.